beet-software/dorm/docs/docs/reference/performance.md

-# Performance model
+# Execution and performance model

-This page records observable execution behavior that is common across the current architecture.
-It does not contain benchmark results or performance targets.
+This page explains predictable sources of work in the current dORM architecture.
+It contains no benchmark results, latency targets, or universal performance guarantees.

 ## What every operation crosses

-Repository calls first use generated entity mapping to turn application values into the representation expected by the selected engine.
-The engine performs the query or storage operation, then the generated mapping turns the result back into a model or collection for the application.
+A repository operation crosses generated conversion and engine execution:

+1. application values are represented as creation data or a model;
+2. Entity and EntitySchema resolve identity and stored field metadata;
+3. the engine builds and executes its query or write;
+4. serialized results are reconstructed as models or collections.

-Writes can allocate serialized maps and identity values.
-Reads can allocate model objects, result lists, and deserialized nested values.
-These are code- level observations, not measurements of elapsed time or memory usage.
+This can allocate serialized maps, identity values, model objects, result lists, and nested values.
+These are execution characteristics, not measurements.

-## Relationship reads can add work
+## Remote work and local work

-Generated relationship paths are assembled lazily.
-The first backend read occurs when `peekAll` or `pullAll` is called.
-Each path step can then read a related source and create `Join`, list, map, and identity structures.

-An engine may recognize a direct relation plan and group some reads.
-When it cannot use a plan, the relationship layer can fall back to readable repository operations.
-The common API does not promise a fixed number of backend calls for every relationship path.
+A filter may be evaluated by an in-memory engine, translated to a backend query, or represented as HTTP parameters.
+The common API does not promise that every engine performs the same amount of work or uses the same index.

+SQL and provider-native query plans are owned by the selected backend.
+The framework does not expose a universal query planner, index advisor, cache, or prepared-statement policy.

+## Relationships

+Relationship paths are lazy: declaring a path does not read data.
+Work begins when a peek or pull method is called.

+A direct relation plan may group reads or use a database join.
+A portable readable-operation fallback may issue one or more additional reads per path step or per parent.
+Therefore relationship result shape is portable, but query count is not.

+When relationship query count matters, use the engine support matrix and the engine-specific guide before choosing a model shape or relation plan.

+## Streams

+Streams can be state-backed, provider-backed, table-watch based, or initial read only.
+A backend that returns an initial read does not provide live external-change notifications.

+The common stream contract fixes result shape and error delivery, not event frequency, backend listener cost, or cross-engine update latency.
+Streams also remain attached to their selected source in SynchronizedEngine.

+## Fallback and synchronization

+SynchronizedEngine performs finite primary reads first.
+A classified fallback can add the cost of trying one or more replicas.
+Empty and null results do not trigger fallback.

+A write can perform the primary operation, outbox insertion, and later replica delivery.
+Replica delivery may be retried because synchronization is at-least-once.
+This is a consistency and reliability tradeoff, not a universal latency guarantee.

-## Caching and benchmarks
+## Caching and measurement

-The framework does not expose a general query-result cache, relationship cache, prepared-statement cache, or application-controlled performance policy.
-Driver pooling and connection reuse remain properties of the supplied backend object.
+dORM does not expose a general query-result cache, relationship cache, or application-wide performance policy.
+Connection pooling, prepared statements, provider caches, and indexes belong to the supplied backend.

-The repository contains no benchmark suite, timing assertion, workload target, or published throughput/latency result.
-Engine-specific pages describe the allocation, batching, request, transaction, and stream behavior visible in their implementations.

-## Read the selected engine's behavior

-The amount of work depends on the engine:

-- in-memory engines copy or materialize state according to their state model;
-- Firebase maps operations to snapshots and backend events;
-- SQL engines construct statements and may use internal or public transaction boundaries;
-- MongoDB uses document operations and replacement writes;
-- HTTP relationships can issue additional requests and batch operations require configured batch endpoints.

-Use the dedicated engine page for the backend-specific details before treating an operation's current execution path as a property of all engines.
+The repository has no published throughput or latency benchmark.
+Measure the workload in the target application, including representative data size, relationship depth, page size, provider indexes, and network conditions.

+See [Engine and platform support](engine-support.md) and the selected [engine guide](../apply/choose-an-engine.md) before treating an implementation detail as a portability guarantee.